 On the west coast of India, the city of major ports, Mangalore is situated along with the Arabian Sea, and on its east, it is surrounded by the Western Ghats.
 The primary vegetation of the city comprises of coconut trees, palm trees and Ashoka trees.
 Mangalore experiences tropical monsoon climate.
 The town experiences annual rainfall for six months from May to October.
 December to February is considered the least dry and humid months.
 The temperature in Mangalore never touches below 40 degrees.
 While there are a number of places to visit in Mangalore, the beaches are the main tourist attraction.
 As Mangalore has been ranked 8th in the cleanest city, it has some of the cleanest and most attractive beaches.
 Fancy a vacation?
-Book Mumbai to Mangalore flight now!
+Check out globosurfer.com now.

 The five most prominent beaches in Mangalore are listed below: